resilient-http/resilient.js/README.md

 ### resilient#servers([ type = 'service' ])
 Return: `Servers`

-Return a the current servers list.
+Return a `Servers` instance with the current used servers per type.
 Allowed types are: `service` and `discovery`

 ### resilient#discoveryServers([ servers ])
 Return: `Servers`